tryajitiono-ab/test-sdk-publish/examples/sdk-demo-example/README.md

-# SDK Usage Example: Vite
+# SDK Demo Example

-This is a sample usage of SDK using [Vite](https://vitejs.dev/).
+This is a demo page to showcase AccelByte TypeScript SDK using [Vite](https://vitejs.dev/).

 ## Prerequisites